nyusterndatabootcamp/book/py-fun1.md

 ## Structuring code within Jupyter

 Lets take a quick step back and discuss how to **use** Jupyter to create effective, readable code.
 Often we are writing much longer programs.
 In this case it would be silly to have every single cell be composed of just one line.
 Why?
-Lots of reasons, but the most important reasons is that that reading the code AND understanding it's context within the whole program would be very hard to do. **And readable code is something that we should aspire to (see the links in the next section).**
+Lots of reasons, but the most important reasons is that that reading the code AND understanding it's context within the whole program would be very hard to do. **And readable code is something that we should aspire to.**

 OK.
 What should I do?
 Use a code cell for a certain task.
 For example, one code cell is dedicated to reading in the data.
 Another code cell performs one manipulation of the data (which could take multiple lines of code), another code cell performs a different manipulation, and then another is dedicated to plotting a figure.
 So each code cell is accomplishing a specific task at hand.

 Why not put everything in one code cell?
 Again, this is problematic regarding readability.
 Second, chopping up the code into different cells is good for debugging.
-For example, you may have aspects of your code that works, but other parts are having problems (it will happen...).
+For example, you may have aspects of your code that works, but other parts are having problems, which happens sometimes.
 So rather than running the whole program over and over again to debug only a subset, you have that subset of code in its own cell and then work on that on its own.

 Let's give it a try.
 Type these commands into **one** code cell: